Nauhcnay/flat_magic_backend/README.md

     briefcase dev

 This reveals some issues important to debug.
 It doesn't reveal dependency issues, because it's not using briefcase's python installation.

+On my setup, I have to manually edit `edit macOS/app/Flatting/Flatting.app/Contents/Resources/app_packages/torch/distributed/rpc/api.py` to insert a line `if docstring is None: continue` after line 443:

+    assert docstring is not None, "RRef user-facing methods should all have docstrings."

 ### 5. Install Photoshop plugin
 Download the [flatting plugin](https://drive.google.com/file/d/1LVxNAO1H_F1rhHQOSeDjX3WBC894qVFB/view?usp=sharing) and unzip it to any place.
 This zip file contains 4 files: